 Any product using our SMRT technology will be complex and may develop or contain undetected defects or errors.
 We cannot provide assurance that material performance problems will not arise.
 Despite testing, defects or errors may arise in our products, which could result in a failure to achieve market acceptance or expansion, diversion of development resources, injury to our reputation and increased warranty, service and maintenance costs.
 We ship our PacBio RS instruments with one year of service included in the purchase price with an option to purchase one or more additional years of service.
-We will provide a twelve-month warranty period for the PacBio RS.
+We provide a twelve-month warranty period for the PacBio RS.
 The warranty is limited to replacing, repairing or giving credit for, at our option, any instrument for which a warranty claim is provided to us within the warranty period.
-We will also provide a warranty for our consumables, but claims must be made within 90 days from the date of delivery or by the shelf life date or "use by" date, if earlier.
+We also provide a warranty for our consumables, but claims must be made within 90 days from the date of delivery or by the shelf life date or "use by" date, if earlier.
 The warranty is limited to replacing, or at our option, giving credit for, any consumable with defects in material or workmanship.
 Defects or errors in our products might also discourage customers from purchasing our products.
 The costs incurred in correcting any defects or errors may be substantial and could adversely affect our operating margins.
 In addition, such defects or errors could lead to the filing of product liability claims against us, which could be costly and time-consuming to defend and result in substantial damages.
-Although we have product liability insurance, any future product liability claim.
+Although we have product liability insurance, any future product liability insurance that we procure may not protect our assets from the financial impact of a product liability claim.
 Moreover, we may not be able to obtain adequate insurance coverage on acceptable terms.
 Any insurance that we do obtain will be subject to deductibles and coverage limits.
 A product liability claim could have a serious adverse effect on our business, financial condition and results of operations.